Yes! Bed Bugs Can Live and Hide in Your Vacuum Cleaner

 For this method of pest control, I’d still recommend the use of a disposable vacuum bag.
 Cause, once you’ve done vacuuming, you just take a regular plastic bag, put the disposable vacuum bag inside, place tape all over and throw this sealed plastic bag away, additionally, yo can spray some insecticide that has Pyrethrins as its active ingredient.
 These plastic bags will be your best ally since they will keep all the bed bugs inside with zero chance of escape.

 Again, I can’t stress enough that a single bed bug that remained alive can cause a brand new plague in your home.
 As for the bagless vacuum cleaners, the filter attached is the one doing the bag job.
+It’s crucial to clean your vacuum after dealing with bed bugs to prevent reinfestation.
 Still, with bagless vacuums, you are running the risk of bed bugs leaving the filter and entering some other vacuum parts.

 This is why you need to be extra cautious that no bugs escape the filter.
 Of course, after vacuuming, you don’t have to buy a new filter.
 You can wash it with hot soapy water that goes above 60°C, preferably with 1/4 cup of pesticide added, just to stay on the safe side.

-On the other hand cleaning your whole vacuum cleaner is also recommend in order to make sure no bugs linger or got stuck in any of the attachments and start the whole mess again.
+On the other hand, cleaning your whole vacuum cleaner is also recommended to make sure no bugs linger or get stuck in any of the attachments and start the whole mess again.
+If your vacuum smells after cleaning, it might be a sign that some bugs or debris are still present.
 On the other hand, though, I’m not saying bagless vacuum is a poor choice.
 It’s all a matter of interpretation.
 Namely, if you opt for one with a simple folding door and sliding mechanism, you can easily push everything out, bed bugs included.

 But…